MicrosoftDocs/VBA-Docs/api/Word.Application.ProtectedViewWindowBeforeEdit.md

 # Application.ProtectedViewWindowBeforeEdit event (Word)

-Occurs immediately before editing is enabled on the document in the specified protected view window.
+Occurs immediately before editing is enabled on the document in the specified Protected View window.

 ## Syntax